pdvnny/openstreetmaps-data/updates/extract_osm_data_by_city.md

 ## Using `osmfilter` to Extract Specific OSM Features

-I plan to use this tool as needed - it has many options and I'm not sure what the best approach to grab the data that I need.
+I plan to use this tool as needed - it has many options, and I'm not sure what the best approach to grab the data that I need.

 *Just going to track how I create the tool (i.e., download and compile) for now*